middleman/middlemanapp.com/source/basics/upgrade-v4.html.markdown

 title: Upgrading to v4
 ---

+**The v4 series is currently in beta.
+You don't need to upgrade any time soon, but we'd love extension authors to begin experimenting with the new APIs.
+The current release is `v4.0.0.beta.1`**

 # Upgrading to v4

 With version 4, we're removing a lot of lesser used features in the core and replacing them with either better-supporting approaches which already existed or moving that functionality into an extension.